gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getOrderingStoreCookie
-Get ordering store signed cookie on selection of ordering store.
-This will be used by cart service to verify coupon against selected ordering store in cart.
+Get an Ordering Store signed cookie on selection of ordering store.

 ```golang